-Avoid Bias - to ensure the test are fair.
+4. Avoid Bias - to ensure the test are fair.

-Sample Size - the larger number of tests the better.
+Sample Size - the larger number of tests the better as this will give a more correct result.

 Random Sampling - testing a sample that has been chosen at random and without any bias.